 Firenze Santa Maria Novella railway station is Florence’s main national and international railway transport hub.
 A new high-speed rail station under construction is expected to be completed by 2015 and is planned to be connected to Vespucci airport, Santa Maria Novella train station, and the city center.

-The major road transport network within the city is run by the ATAF and Li-nea bus company, with tickets available at local tobacconists, bars and newspaper stalls.
-Long distance 10 km buses are run by the SITA, Copit, CAP and Lazzi companies.
-The centre of the city is closed to through-traffic, although buses, taxis and residents with licenses are allowed.
+The major road transport network within the city is run by the ATAF and Linea bus company, with tickets available at local tobacconists, bars, and newspaper stalls.
+Long-distance 10 km of buses are run by the SITA, Copit, CAP, and Lazzi companies.
+The center of the city is closed to through-traffic, although buses, taxis, and residents with licenses are allowed.

 Florence city is an important tourism center with numerous tourist attractions within the city.
 Some of the attractions are:

 The Pitti Palace was built on the quieter south bank of the Arno River is such an important attraction within the city.
 This is a Medieval family palace contains galleries of their art and treasures.
 It has beautiful gardens which offer a wonderful opportunity for a relaxing stroll and breathtaking views of the city.